 - Uses multidisciplinary and integrated methods to explore the realities of hunger

 - Features case studies, valuable syntheses of scattered material, and important topics of discussion and debate

 - Provides a guide on how to differentiate correct vs. false information when it comes to specific topics

 Those who work in academia, research, civil society, government, international agencies, and private sector.
-International organizations and associations of public health, social sciences, nutrition and dietetics, social workers, food and culinary professionals and chefs, economics, agricultural engineers, and agri-foods economists
+International organizations and associations of public health, social sciences, nutrition and dietetics; social workers, food and culinary professionals and chefs, economists, agricultural engineers, and agri-foods economists

 1. Defining a post-modern world

 2. Intricacies of a post-modern lifestyle